 Polarization

 Charlie Kirk has been a lightning rod in the American political landscape.
-While there are many evangelicals and members of MAGA who hold him in high esteem, there are many liberals who are deeply troubled by his rhetoric and political positions.
+While there are many evangelicals and members of MAGA who hold him in high esteem, there are many liberals, and a good number of moderates who are deeply troubled by his rhetoric and political positions.

 Context and Soundbites